sukablyattech/convert-form-python-to-json-/README.md

-# convert-form-python-to-json-
-python to json convrted use when neded
+this read me concLudes python to json file use whrn neeeed